-The code is accessible by anyone and the developers of the council could probably do it themselves after a bit of training, or some people new to code could use that as a project to train themselves and I will see if some students from Code Your Future could be interested.
+The code is accessible by anyone and the developers of the council could probably do it themselves after a bit of training, or some people new to code could use that as a project to train themselves.

 A second life for prototypes

 Ideally, what I would really like to see happen is councils and government departments keeping the prototypes they have developed while designing their forms and making them available for people to train on them.
 It doesn’t have to be fancy, or have all the validation in it and it doesn’t have to be the most recent version either.

 Associations helping people could use these to train them to improve their digital skills.